cfusco77/Election_Analysis/README.md

   * 306,055 in Denver, 82.8% of the total votes
   * 24,801 in Arapahoe, 6.7% of the total votes
 * The county with the largest turnout was Denver.

+## Election-Analysis Audit Summary and Reccomendations
+This script can be easily modified to use in future elections.
+First count the total number of votes.
+Then following the same rubric, create lists of possible options.
+Create dictionaries that use categorical dimensions such as candidate_name, county_name, state_name, party_affiliation as the key and votes_cast as the definition.
+Retrieve vote counts and percentages against any of the aformentioned dimensions.
+Use logic to declare highest/lowest, winner/loser.

+This script could alsao easily be applied to elections that have more than 3 candidates or more than three counties.
+If we were to use this same script for all the counties in the US, my reommendation would be to add code which sorts by vote count descending for readability.

+This analysis could aid in campaigning startegies for candidates the following year.
+Understanding voter turnout by county would allow candidates to focus their campaigning efforts in areas with higher voter turnout.

+Lastly, candidates might want to see a breakdown of votes earned by county to get a better understanding of what demographics they are resonating with and where they are falling short.